William J. Higgins

 William John Higgins (1880 – October 7, 1943) was a lawyer, judge and political figure in Newfoundland.
-He represented St. John's East in the Newfoundland and Labrador House of Assembly from 1913 to 1928 as a member of the Newfoundland People's Party, Liberal Progressive party, Liberal-Labour-Progressive party and the Liberal-Conservative Progressive Party.
+He represented St. John's East in the House of Assembly from 1913 to 1928 as a member of the Newfoundland People's Party, Liberal Progressive party, Liberal-Labour-Progressive party and the Liberal-Conservative Progressive Party.

 He was born in St. John's and was educated there.
 He worked as a clerk for a time.
 Higgins was called to the Newfoundland bar in 1910.
 He excelled in sports: he rowed in the Royal St. John's Regatta from 1901 to 1908, was the Newfoundland champion in the mile run for two years, was president of a number of sports leagues and president of the Newfoundland Amateur Athletic Association.

 Higgins served as speaker for the Newfoundland assembly from 1918 to 1919.
 He was leader of the Liberal-Labour-Progressive Party from 1923 to 1924.
 He served in the Newfoundland Executive Council as Minister of Justice and Attorney General.
 After he retired from politics in 1928, he was named a judge in the Newfoundland Supreme Court.
-His son, Gordon, served in the Canadian House of Commons.
+His son James served in the House of Assembly after Confederation, and his son Gordon served in the Canadian House of Commons.